top of page

 - The inner layer (care) is the white rose, representing the youngest sister.
 The white rose symbolizes love and charms.
 It stands for pure love that is cherished.

 The doors and window from the original Baannai are kept as a reminder.
 They had a higher value than other items because Baannai was renovated throughout different periods of time.
 People back then would remove the doors and windows that still functioned well and reinstalled them after renovation.
-We noticed this different match in the house and turned it into the main decoration of Baannai to reminisce the past and to leave a symbol that this Baannai would last for a long time, to maintain love and harmony that sealed the gap between the old days and the present.
+We noticed this different match in the house and turned it into the one of the main decoration in Baannai to reminisce the past and to leave a symbol that this Baannai would last for a long time, to maintain love and harmony that sealed the gap between the old days and the present.